 (Create an account with your domain services registrar)

-You will need to complete your billing, account, and payment details in order to continue …
+You will need to complete all fields in order to continue with your order …

 (Domain name registration process – create an account)

 Once you have created your account and user profile, review your shopping cart details, then read and accept the terms and conditions of the registration agreement and click on the order button to complete your domain registration …